Agent Skills: Skill Creator

 Description

 Creates new Claude Code skills with proper structure and best practices.
-Use when user wants to create a skill, add a new command, scaffold a workflow, or asks "how do I make a skill".
+Use when user wants to create a skill, update an existing skill, add a new command, scaffold a workflow, define skill hooks, or asks "how do I make a skill".

 Skill Creator